tom4tee/CrackedLunarAccTool/README.md

 Inspiration, code snippets, etc.
 * Games2day - Originally released his own version of this in python and allowed me to make a rewrite.
+* Whatlify - Originally Creator of This Tool.